commanded/eventstore/guides/Subscriptions.md

 end
 ```

-Start your subscriber process, which subscribes to all streams in the event store.
+Start your subscriber process, which subscribes to all streams in the event store:

 ```elixir
 {:ok, subscriber} = Subscriber.start_link()